Access your Pro+ Content below.

-This article is part of the 01 October 2013 issue of IT for talent management
+This article is part of the Computer Weekly issue of 01 October 2013

 Even class-leading cloud services can and will fail.
 How can IT departments build in resilience to cloud computing outages?